 It's said that summer officially starts when elder trees (or shrubs) burst into flower and ends in late August when the berries are ripe.
 Their heady, sweet scent is synonymous with this time of year.
 The best time to pick elderflowers is on a dry, warm day when the blooms are newly open, and well away from traffic fumes.
 Give them a gentle shake to dislodge any insects and rinse briefly in cold water before using.
 Read our beginner's guide to foraging for the golden rules.

 Elderflower is delicious mixed into cakes, tarts, trifles and jams.
 It pairs particularly well with tart fruits such as rhubarb and gooseberries.
 From casual nibbles to celebratory showstoppers, we have a whole host of fantastic floral recipes.
-Bake our lemon & elderflower celebration cake for the ultimate decadent dessert, or layer up a strawberry & elderflower trifle, with an irresistible lemon drizzle base.
+Bake a rhubarb & elderflower sponge cake or our lemon & elderflower celebration cake for the ultimate decadent dessert, or layer up a strawberry & elderflower trifle, with an irresistible lemon drizzle base.
 For something lighter on a warm day, cool off with a scoop of gooseberry & elderflower yogurt ice.
 You can whip up this easy treat with just five ingredients.

 It may sound strange, but the blooms are also moreish dipped into a light batter and fried until crisp.
 Try our elderflower fritters with honey for a dessert with a difference.

 The subtle floral notes of elderflower cordial make a wonderfully refreshing and sophisticated alternative to alcohol – perfect for summer entertaining.
-Or, if you're looking for a party starter, try infusing spirits with elderflower, as in our recipe for elderflower & gooseberry vodka.
+Or, if you're looking for a party starter, try infusing spirits with elderflower, as in our recipe for elderflower & gooseberry vodka and elderflower gin.
 Catering for a crowd?
 Mix up a batch of apple, elderflower & mint punch.
 It's easily doubled if a few extra guests turn up unannounced.

 Elderflower cordial is easy to make with freshly gathered elderflowers infused with lemons, sugar, water and tartaric or citric acid.
 If you don't have any elderflowers growing close by, a good choice of cordials is now available in supermarkets.